CriticalFlaw/flawhud/.github/README.md

 To change the style, under **CustomCrosshair** change the value of **labelText** to the corresponding letter below.
 ![banner](https://raw.githubusercontent.com/Hypnootize/TF2-Hud-Crosshairs/master/crosshairs/TF2Crosshairs.png)

-If you don't like the hit indicator for custom crosshairs, open `flawhud\scripts\hudanimations_manifest.txt` in a text editor and comment the corresponding line as instructed in the file.
+If you do not like the hit indicator for custom crosshairs, open `flawhud\scripts\hudanimations_manifest.txt` in a text editor and comment the corresponding line as instructed in the file.

 If you want to change the crosshair/hit indicator color, open `flawhud\resource\scheme\clientscheme_colors.res` in a text editor and change the values of **Crosshair** and/or **CrosshairDamage**.